Rotorua, New ZealandRotorua - Scenic Highlights

 Beneath Rotorua, the forces that have shaped the landscape are still at work.
 Over millions of years, volcanic action has created mountains, lakes and large areas of geothermal activity.
 The scenery has a highly unique type of beauty.

-Mount Tarawera - a Sacred Volcano, a Landmark, a Playground
+Mount Tarawera - Sacred Volcano, Landmark and Playground

 In the 1800s, the Tarawera region was the centre of tourism in New Zealand.
 People travelled from all over the world to view the famous Pink and White Silica Terraces, which were quickly becoming known as the 'Eighth Wonder of the World'.